 Is Kidney Cancer Curable?

-When it’s detected early, doctors have a very good chance of curing kidney cancer.
+The treatment for kidney cancer — and its outcome — depends on many factors.
+They include your age, the stage of the disease, and how fast it’s spreading.
+However, when detected early, doctors have a very good chance of curing kidney cancer.
 Even advanced cases benefit from the kidney cancer treatments available from UPMC.

 Here are the most common ways doctors treat kidney cancer:

 - Surgery: This is the most common way to treat kidney cancer.
 Doctors remove the tumor and sometimes part or all of the affected kidney.
 New laparoscopic techniques mean shorter hospital stays and faster recovery times.

 - Tumor ablation: This is an option for people who are too sick to have surgery.
 This method employs extreme heat or cold to destroy the cancer cells.

 - Immunotherapy: This treatment boosts your immune system to attack kidney cancer cells.